-Darius Vinnett is in his ninth season with the Cardinals after joining the team's scouting department in May, 2013.
+Darius Vinnett enters his eighth season with the Cardinals after joining the team's scouting department in May, 2013.
 He started with Arizona as a scouting assistant and spent three years (2014-16) as the Cardinals representative with the National Football Scouting service before being promoted to an area scout in May, 2017.
 He is currently responsible for scouting the near East region of the country for the Cardinals.